Support for undocumented students

 YES!
 Undocumented students CAN take classes at the Adult Basic Education Center.
 Fill out this application to apply.

-At ECC, we have several staff members available to help meet your educational goals as you apply for college.
+At ECC, several staff members are available to help meet your educational goals as you apply for college.
 They can also assist you with study abroad programs, how to connect with other allies on campus, scholarships, career planning, leadership opportunities, and more.
 For information about community resources for undocumented students, see our list of community resources.

 Contact